Empire’s Strategy for UK Telecom R&D Investment

 Arguably, technology transfers outline the biggest benefits that most firms in developing countries can benefit from FDI in western countries.
 Since such benefits are unsecure, prospecting firms should adopt the best internalisation strategy for succeeding in their host countries.
 This paper suggests that Empire Telecommunications should collaborate with a UK company to exploit Europe’s technological potential.
 However, both entities could experience institutional and cultural differences because of their different business practices.

-To overcome these challenges, this paper proposes that both companies should undertake cultural sensitisation processes to acquaint their two sets of employees with cross-cultural business practices.
-Although this strategy suggests an “equal” arrangement about conflict management, the organisational structure of the partnership should not follow the same arrangement.
+To overcome these challenges, this paper proposes that both companies should undertake cultural sensitization processes to acquaint their two sets of employees with cross-cultural business practices.
+Although this strategy suggests an “equal” arrangement about conflict management, the organizational structure of the partnership should not follow the same arrangement.
 Instead, UK managers should dominate the managerial board because the Indian company seeks to benefit from technology transfer, and not the other way around (the UK Company benefitting from the Indian company).
 Stated differently, Empire Telecommunications should follow the stewardship of its UK partner.

 Reflective Account